Biden’s 2020 opening? Dem field missing foreign policy hand

 “I think he’s deeply vulnerable on national security,” Murphy said of Trump in a recent interview.
 “The national security gap has always been a huge liability for Democrats, and Trump’s mishandling of foreign crisis after foreign crisis gives us an opportunity to eliminate that gap.”

-Beaumont reported from Iowa City, Iowa.
+Beaumont reported from Ankeny, Iowa.
 Associated Press writer Emily Swanson in Washington contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.